Laws Regarding Dead Bodies You Need to Know

 Most of the time, the death of a person is more than just a personal or family affair.
 It also concerns the health and welfare of the community.
 This is why in almost all territories around the world, there are laws regarding dead bodies.
 In particular, the proper handling and disposal of a person’s remains.

-In the US, there are both federal and state laws that govern the disposal of a dead body.
+In the US, there are both federal and state laws regarding dead bodies and their disposal.
 Here are the basic provisions every American should know:

 There is no universal law that dictates who should bury a person’s remains.
 But by common law and in the absence of a written will, that right automatically falls on the surviving spouse.
 When the said spouse is unwilling to or barred by law to possess the body, it will go to the next of kin.